zwjyyc/finch/README.md

 This project aims to contain a wide range of my understanding and implementation of machine learning (ML) topics based on existing libraries (e.g. TensorFlow, PyTorch)

-It is still at the early stage, and many things need to be done

 Some topics (e.g. database) is not a ML topic, however you would require that in the cycle of developing a ML project

+It is still at the early stage, and many things need to be done in future

 ## Contents
 ### Theory